zkochan/zkochan.github.io/_posts/2016-02-18-javascript-idioms.md

 The [arguments object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments)
 can be used to access the arguments passed to the function.
 However, it is not an Array so it doesn't have Array properties except `length`.
-The `Array.prototype.slice.call(arguments)` idiom is used very frequently to convert the arguments object to an actual array.
+The `Array.prototype.slice.call(arguments)` idiom is used very frequently to convert the argument's object to an actual array.

 ```js
 (function() {